faenrandir/a_careful_examination/documents/book_of_mormon/chiasmus/chiasmus_in_the_book_of_mormon.md

 Joseph Smith and the Origins of The Book of Mormon, 2d ed. (pg 306)

-Early Mormonism and the Magic World View, 1998, pgs.
+Early Mormonism and the Magic World View, 1998, revised and enlarged edition, pgs.
 499-504

 https://www.reddit.com/r/exmormon/comments/ycpk3/someone_please_debunk_chiasmus_for_me/c5ut7zh/